CLA Dean's Graduate Fellowship Program

 Deadline

-As soon as the Dean's Office recommends the submission via InfoReady.
-The CLA departments are encouraged to recruit broadly and directly for the program, advertising its scope, goals, and support mechanisms.
+The deadline for application/nomination is as soon as possible after the CLA Dean's Office recommends the submission via InfoReady.
+CLA departments are encouraged to recruit broadly and directly for the program, advertising its scope, goals, and support mechanisms.